robotir/robotir/README.md

-# Hi, I'm Iain, a freelance developer based in Berlin.
+# Hi, I'm Iain, a developer based in Berlin.